-The AD9523 is a clock generator that employs integer-N-based phase-locked loops (PLL).
+The AD9524 is a clock generator that employs integer-N-based phase-locked loops (PLL).
 The device architecture consists of two cascaded PLL stages.
 The first stage, PLL1, consists of an integer division PLL that uses an external voltage-controlled crystal oscillator (VCXO) of up to 250 MHz.
 PLL1 has a narrow-loop bandwidth that provides initial jitter cleanup of the input reference signal.
 The second stage, PLL2, is a frequency multiplying PLL that translates the first stage output frequency to a range of 3.6 GHz to 4.0 GHz.
 PLL2 incorporates an integer-based feedback divider that enables integer frequency multiplication.
 Programmable integer dividers (1 to 1024) follow PLL2, establishing a final output frequency of 1 GHz or less.

-The AD9523 includes reference signal processing blocks that enable a smooth switching transition between two reference inputs.
+The AD9524 includes reference signal processing blocks that enable a smooth switching transition between two reference inputs.
 This circuitry automatically detects the presence of the reference input signals.
 If only one input is present, the device uses it as the active reference.
 If both are present, one becomes the active reference and the other becomes the backup reference.
 If the active reference fails, the circuitry automatically switches to the backup reference (if available), making it the new active reference.
-A register setting determines what action to take if the failed reference is once again available: either stay on Reference B or revert to Reference A. If neither reference can be used, the AD9523 supports a holdover mode.
-A reference select pin (REF_SEL, Pin 16) is available to manually select which input reference is active (see Table 43).
+A register setting determines what action to take if the failed reference is once again available: either stay on Reference B or revert to Reference A. If neither reference can be used, the AD9524 supports a holdover mode.
+A reference select pin (REF_SEL, Pin 45) is available to manually select which input reference is active (see Table 43).
 The accuracy of the holdover is dependent on the external VCXO frequency stability at half supply voltage.

 Any of the divider settings are programmable via the serial programming port, enabling a wide range of input/output frequency ratios under program control.
-The dividers also include a programmable delay to adjust the timing of the output signals, if required.
+The dividers also include a programmable delay to adjust timing of the output signals, if required.

-The 14 outputs are compatible with LVPECL, LVDS, HSTL, and 1.8 V CMOS logic levels (see the Input/Output Termination Recommendations section).
-All differential output logic settings require a single 100 Ω differential termination.
+The output is compatible with LVPECL, LVDS, or HSTL logic levels (see the Input/Output Termination Recommendations section); however, the AD9524 is implemented only in CMOS.